bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-If I come over and refresh it You\'ll see it just runs and it works just the same as before, but what\'s different now is that these variables are now local to this function and they\'re not in the global space.
+If I come over and refresh it You&apos;ll see it just runs and it works just the same as before, but what&apos;s different now is that these variables are now local to this function and they&apos;re not in the global space.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 458/459.  (###) ~~~~~~~~~~~~~~~~~~~-->